akshayjain777/Sports-Analytics/README.md

 ## Overview

-This is the code for [this](https://youtu.be/6tQhoUuQrOw) video on Youtube by Siraj Raval.
 We're going to predict whether or not the home team will win given a set of other statistics.
 The dataset for this was retrieved from [this](http://football-data.co.uk/data.php) site.

 ## Dependencies